Adtalem Global Education (NYSE:ATGE) Issues Earnings Results

 Adtalem Global Education (NYSE:ATGE – Get Free Report) released its quarterly earnings results on Thursday.
-The company reported $1.03 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.94 by $0.09, Briefing.com reports.
-Adtalem Global Education had a return on equity of 12.68% and a net margin of 6.51%.
-The business had revenue of $364.60 million during the quarter, compared to the consensus estimate of $356.89 million.
-During the same quarter in the previous year, the business earned $1.31 EPS.
-The company’s quarterly revenue was up .9% on a year-over-year basis.
+The company reported $1.03 EPS for the quarter, beating analysts’ consensus estimates of $0.94 by $0.09, Briefing.com reports.
+Adtalem Global Education had a net margin of 6.51% and a return on equity of 12.68%.
+The firm had revenue of $364.60 million for the quarter, compared to analyst estimates of $356.89 million.
+During the same period in the previous year, the business earned $1.31 earnings per share.
+The company’s revenue for the quarter was up .9% compared to the same quarter last year.
 Adtalem Global Education updated its FY24 guidance to $4.20-$4.40 EPS.

 Adtalem Global Education Trading Up 0.4 %